bklimt/LandTheEagleUnity/README.md

 ==============

-The success of Flappy Bird inspired me to ask the question "How fast can I build the simplest possible game I would feel proud to put on the Play Store?" `Land the Eagle` is the result.
+The success of Flappy Bird inspired me to ask the question "How fast can I build the simplest possible game I would feel proud to put on app stores?" `Land the Eagle` is the result.

 `Land the Eagle` is a simple simulation of landing a lunar module on the surface of the moon.
 Every time you tap, the engine on the lander thrusts, giving you a little boost.
 The goal is to find a flat spot to land.
 You have to do this